airblade/quo_vadis/README.md

 To log in a user who has authenticated with a password, call `#login(model, browser_session = true, metadata: {})`.
 For the `browser_session` argument, optionally pass `true` to log in for the duration of the browser session, or `false` to log in for `QuoVadis.session_lifetime` (which could be the browser session anyway).
 Any metadata are stored in the log entry for the login.

-__`request_confirmation(model)`__

-This is used to sent an account confirmation email to the user.
-See the Account Confirmation feature below for details.

 __`authenticated_model`__

 Call this to get the authenticated user.
 Feel free to alias this to `:current_user` or set it into an `ActiveSupport::CurrentAttributes` class.